- 1. Healthy nutrition facts

 Do chia seeds really help promote weight loss?

-A couple manufacturers of chia products have unscrupulously made claims – or at least eluded to – their products having the ability to help you lose those unwanted pounds.
+A couple manufacturers have unscrupulously made claims – or at least eluded to – their products having the ability to help you lose those unwanted pounds.
 It’s an ironic claim to make considering the fact that chia – as well as other seeds – are very calorie dense, so how can chia seeds have weight loss benefits?

 There was a study published in 2009 that set out to answer this very question, if they can help you lose weight.
 It was completely legit; participants were randomized, there were placebo groups, and it was done under single-blinded procedures (14).